Substance Abuse Resources in Lancaster Drug Rehab, Alcohol Rehab & Detox

 Lancaster Drug & Alcohol Rehab, Detox & Treatment Resources

 The city of Lancaster sits west of Philadelphia in south central Pennsylvania.
 It has a long, rich history that dates back to 1681, under a charter from King Charles II to William Penn that offers residents and visitors the opportunity to enjoy several historical landmarks.
-The city also offe flourishing art community, a grand theater, an orchestra and an opera house.
+The city also offers flourishing art community, a grand theater, an orchestra and an opera house.
 Other points of interest include several parks, such as the Williamson Park.
 Also, the city is only a short drive from many recreational activities available along the Susquehanna River and Lake Clarke.

 Sadly, there’s another type of recreation that’s prevailing in the beautiful Pennsylvanian countryside: opioid abuse.
 The state is experiencing a surge in overdose deaths.
 In 2016, there were 907 deaths just in Philadelphia alone.
 Overall, 13 people died needlessly every day in Pennsylvania from a drug overdose.

 Fortunately, addiction doesn’t have to end in disaster.
 It isn’t easy, but alcohol and drug treatment in Lancaster is available.
 Medical professionals know that drug dependence is a chronic disease that affects the brain and behavior.
 Like diabetes, you can fight addiction and win.
 Officials and recovery experts are dedicated not only to reducing the number of drugs on the streets, but also discovering and mitigating the circumstances that take people down the path of substance misuse.
-This guide offers an overview of the types of resources available, and where to find them.

 You’re not alone in this struggle.